clusterio/clusterio/docs/contributing.md

     git pull --ff-only upstream master
     ```

-    Check and make sure there are no untracked files with `git status`, otherwise they will be auto commited!
+    Check and make sure there are no untracked files with `git status`.

-2. Run a lerna version to create and tag a new version.
-    This will push a commit to the master branch.
+2. Update the version in package files.
+    Make sure to update the command for the right version jump.

     ```sh
-    npx lerna version prerelease --git-remote upstream --no-granular-pathspec
+    sed -i 's/2\.0\.0-alpha\.12/2\.0\.0-alpha\.13/' {packages,plugins}/*/package.json
     ```

-3. Run a full build in every package to update the dist/ files.
+3. Inspect, commit and tag the changes.
+    Again, make sure to be tagging the right version.

     ```sh
-    npx lerna run build
+    git add -p
+    git commit -m v2.0.0-alpha.13
+    git tag v2.0.0-alpha.13
     ```

-4. Publish the packages with lerna.
+4. Publish the packages.

     ```sh
-    npx lerna publish from-package
+    # Warning: Double check your current working directory is the repository before running this
+    pnpm -r --filter='!./external_plugins/**' publish
     ```